-Global stocks rose in the 12 months to June 2019 after companies posted higher-thanexpected earnings, the US economy expanded briskly without generating inflation, the Federal Reserve indicated it would stop, and possibly reverse, its gradual tightening of US monetary policy, and the European Central Bank said it would "use all the instruments that are in the toolbox" to help the eurozone's weak economy.
+Global stocks rose in the 12 months to June 2019 after companies posted higher-than-expected earnings, the US economy expanded briskly without generating inflation, the Federal Reserve indicated it would stop, and possibly reverse, its gradual tightening of US monetary policy, and the European Central Bank said it would "use all the instruments that are in the toolbox" to help the eurozone's weak economy.
 Gains were capped by concerns global growth might slow, driven by China-US tensions and rising political uncertainty in Europe.

-The portfolio recorded a return after fees of 20.0% for the 12 months, while the hedged version delivered a return after fees of 13.9%.
-The stocks that performed best included the investments in Starbucks (+3.7% of the total portfolio return), Microsoft (+2.5%), Visa (+2.00%), Yum!
-Brands (+1.7%), Mastercard (+1.6%) and HCA Healthcare (+1.5%).
+Class A units recorded a return after fees of 13.1% for the 12 months.
+Class B units returned 13.3% after fees over the same period.
+The stocks that performed best included the investments in Starbucks (+4.9% of the total portfolio return), Microsoft (+4.0%), Visa (+3.0%) and HCA Healthcare (+2.3%).
 Starbucks rose after the coffee chain spoke of plans to improve delivery in China, boosted marketing in the US to revive sales growth, posted global sales growth that topped expectations and said it would cut about 5% of the workers at its headquarters.
 Microsoft gained after releasing earnings results that consistently showed strong growth in cloud revenues.
-Visa and Mastercard benefited from sustained growth in consumer spending and greater card use in a world going more cashless.
-Yum!
-Brands rose after samestore sales and profit numbers of the owner of KFC, Pizza Hut and Taco Bell persistently outdid expectations.
-HCA rallied after the US hospital chain reported higher-than-expected profits and revenue due to higher patient numbers and an increase in higher-paying procedures.
+Visa benefited from sustained growth in consumer spending and greater card use in a world going more cashless.
+HCA rallied after the US hospital chain reported higher-thanexpected profits and revenue due to higher patient numbers and an increase in higherpaying procedures.

-The only stocks to detract from performance to any extent were Kraft Heinz (-2.8%) and Wells Fargo (-0.2%).
+The only stocks to detract from performance to any extent were Kraft Heinz (-4.7%) and Wells Fargo (-0.1%).
 Kraft Heinz staged its big tumble in the March quarter after the packaged-goods company wrote down the value of underperforming brands by US\$15.4 billion, reported earnings that fell short of expectations due to higher costs, and said it was subject to a probe by regulators.
 Wells Fargo fell as the US bank faced challenges to boost revenue due, in part, to the restrictions regulators have imposed following a series of scandals.
-We have exited Kraft Heinz and Wells Fargo.
+We have exited both of these investments.